 ProBar has quite a selection of different plant-based bars and snacks but when it comes to protein, you can’t beat the Base bar.
 Not only does it have one of the highest protein levels of vegan bars but it also has earned itself a mention in major health and fitness magazines.
-It is also gluten free, which means there’s a lot less fillers and more of the good stuff!
+It is also gluten-free, which means there are a lot fewer fillers and more of the good stuff!

 - Chocolate Bliss

 - Coffee Crunch

 - Cookie Dough

 - A hearty mix of chia and flax seeds

 Most will agree that the Base bars are delicious.
 It’s appreciated that the brand went with some old time favorite combos like Peanut Butter Chocolate and Cookie Dough but also some interesting options like Chocolate Supergreens, which includes organic greens like wheatgrass.
 While it only has 6 flavor choices, the great taste makes up for the lack of selection.